swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ## Starting JupyterLab

-You can start the Jupyterlab server through the command line, or through an application called `Anaconda Navigator`.
+You can start the JupyterLab server through the command line or through an application called `Anaconda Navigator`.
 Anaconda Navigator is included as part of the Anaconda Python distribution.

 ### macOS - Command Line